 Unyielding passion for your work

 Growing a web project takes time and dedication.
 It involves many days with little or no sleep.
-It has an abundance of minutia tasks that need to be done when you’d rather be doing something else.
-Building a website necessitates a schedule that would make anyone but those who are truly passionate and dedicated to their idea, give up.
-Do you have it in you?
+Building a website necessitates a schedule that would make anyone but those who are truly passionate and dedicated to their idea give up.

 A strong knowledge about your subject

 Whether you’re building an email app that will revolutionize the way people do emails or a web publication about baking cookies, you have to know your subject inside and out.

 When you’re not well informed, it clearly shows.
 Being knowledgeable about your subject is about creating trust: Internet users are wary about the things they consume on the Web.
 If you can’t prove to them that you can be trusted, they have thousands of other sites to choose from.

 The foundation of any web startup is the people that have built it.
 Discovering people with the same passion and belief is rare.

 Your users have a lot to say.
 They have a vested interest in your growth and have entrusted you with the responsibility of constantly improving yourself to meet their needs.
 Oftentimes, when we believe in something so steadfastly, we tend to shut these voices of alternative thoughts out.